 Make a plan for the next day

-Although a long night ahead might bring on worry, tamp down anxiety by taking back some control.
+Although a long night ahead might bring on worry, stamp down anxiety by taking back some control.
 One way to do that is to make a plan.
 Set a notification on your phone to call your healthcare provider as soon as possible.

 You can also keep an eye out for anything different down there.
 Write down how you feel so you can monitor any changes and report them to a healthcare provider if necessary.

 Your next steps will depend on your situation and whether you’re on birth control.